K-12 Professional Development

 Saturday, September 30

-Join us at the Denver Museum of Nature and Science for a day of " Mind & Brain Education" presented and attended by local K-12 educators with a common interest in applying psychology and neuroscience to their practice as they learn about things like:
+Join us at the Denver Museum of Nature and Science for a day of " Mind & Brain Education" presented and attended by local K-12 educators and university researchers with a common interest in applying psychology and neuroscience to their practice as they learn about things like:

 - How do we learn?